Erasca Inc. (ERAS) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Overweight” to ERAS, setting the target price at $15 in the report published on February 03rd of the current year.

-During the last 5 trading sessions, ERAS rose by +6.57%, which changed the moving average for the period of 200-days by -36.24% in comparison to the 20-day moving average, which settled at $3.03.
-In addition, Erasca Inc. saw -32.25% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ERAS fell by -9.14%, which changed the moving average for the period of 200-days by -48.88% in comparison to the 20-day moving average, which settled at $2.99.
+In addition, Erasca Inc. saw -36.54% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading